Skip to main content

 Left Bank or Right Bank: which is more expensive?

 The Left Bank is overall more expensive.
 The average price across Left Bank arrondissements (5th, 6th, 7th, 13th, 14th, 15th) stands at approximately 12,100 euros/sqm in 2026, compared to 10,900 euros/sqm on average for the Right Bank.
 But this average conceals considerable gaps: the 6th on the Left Bank (15,800 euros/sqm) is well above the 18th on the Right Bank (9,400 euros/sqm), while the 13th on the Left Bank (9,000 euros/sqm) is cheaper than the 8th on the Right Bank (12,100 euros/sqm).
-The Left Bank/Right Bank criterion is less relevant than the precise neighborhood.
+The Left Bank/Right Bank criterion is less relevant than the precise neighbourhood.

 Which bank is more dynamic in terms of price increases?